-After completing my BFA at Adrian College in 1976, and then working as a studio potter for fifteen years, I decided that to create the mixed-media baskets you see here.
+Stephen Kostyshyn is a mixed media artist.
+Steve completed his BFA at Adrian College in 1976.
+He then worked as a studio potter for 15 years.
+Today, he is finally able to create the mixed-media baskets you see here.

-Unhampered by the limitations found with clay-only forms, texture, color, shape I have created a form that combines many interesting materials to create very unique works of art.
-To create these forms I use (reed), clay and wood.
+Steve was unhampered by the limitations he found with clay-only forms, texture, color, and shape.
+He created a form that combines many interesting materials to create very unique works of art.
+To create these form he uses fiber (reed), clay and wood.

-The challenge here is to have a clear vision of the completed basket before starting the piece.
-Using traditional wheel-throwing and hand building techniques, I finish the clay parts first.
-Once I have completed that I position and glue reed, dowel, or ash spokes in place.
+The challenge here is to have a clear vision of the completed basket before he starts.
+Steve uses traditional wheel-throwing and hand building techniques.
+He finishes the clay parts first.
+Once he completes that he positions and glues the reed, dowel, or ash spokes in place.
 This stabilizes the form for weaving.

 The final process is the weaving.
-I select the natural or smoked reed and weave plaited and twilled patterns.
-I will often choose palm, vine rattan, or birch bark as accents to add a more natural feel and texture to my baskets.
+He selects the natural or smoked reed, weave plaited and twilled patterns.
+He often chooses palm, vine rattan, or birch bark as accents to add a more natural feel and texture to his baskets.

-Breaking from the clay-only vessel and exploring the endless possibilities afforded by basketry as an art form has allowed me to explore shapes and textures that were unattainable to me in the past.
+Stephen was able to break from the clay-only vessel and explore the endless possibilities afforded by basketry as an art form.
+This has allowed Steve to explore shapes and textures that were unattainable to him in the past.

 Call us at 616-935-7337 or inquire here for more information regarding current work for sale.